pedrosousah90-dev/Village-in-the-Shade-English-Patch/README.md

 If the characters look incorrect, switching from **Hiragana to Katakana** using the **Aa** button will refresh the character set and fix the display.

+Some text may also be incomplete or cut off.
+During the v1.10 port, approximately **170 dialogue lines** were completed by referencing the original Japanese text and adapting the existing translation to fit the game's text boxes.

+Other minor text issues may still remain, and some lines may differ from the original translation due to fitting the available text space.

 More fixes and improvements will come in future updates.

 ## Screenshots